-Programs and activities are designed to nurture leadership development, spiritual well being, and service to the common good.
-In every aspect of life, residents are encouraged to find their voice, build connections, and share their gifts and dreams with others.
+The Vista Hermosa community was established in 1990 and is home to over 800 year-round and seasonal employees of Broetje Orchards.
+Programs and activities are designed to nurture leadership development, spiritual well being and service to the common good.
+In every aspect of life, residents are encouraged to find their voice, build connections, and share their gifts and dreams with one another.

 New Horizon Early Childhood Education Center serves children ages 1 month through 5 years.
 Our goal is to provide a safe and nurturing environment for all children so they may feel secure to explore new settings, interact with others, learn through play, feel valued as individuals, and identify their place in their community and the world around them.
 In this highly engaging, trauma informed environment, we have seen children excel socially and academically, recently boasting the highest kindergarten-readiness scores in the area.